 Azerbaijan is rebuilding its roadway system.
 Although the newer sections of the road system are a marked improvement, the older sections are poorly constructed and poorly lighted.
 There are unfinished road sections that are extremely dangerous due to lack of proper construction and hazard signage.

-Driving hazards, such as open manholes, debris, sinkholes, and potholes, are common in Baku.
+Driving hazards, such as open manholes, debris, and potholes are common in Baku.
 Many drivers do not pay attention to traffic regulations, signals, lane markings, pedestrians, or other drivers.
 Drivers often travel at extremely high speeds, and accidents are frequent and often serious.
-Pedestrians do not use crosswalks to cross the street and often stand in the median between lanes of traffic, even at night.
+Pedestrians often do not use crosswalks to cross the street and often stand in the median between lanes of traffic, even at night.
 Driving in Baku should be considered extremely hazardous.
 Outside the city, even where roads are present, conditions are similar.
 Roads are often in poor repair and unlighted, and they lack lane markings, traffic signs, and warnings.
 Many rural roads are largely unpaved.

-Although the city of Baku has invested in new buses and the quality of its underground metro system is very good, public transportation throughout the remainder of the country remains overcrowded and poorly maintained.
+Although the city of Baku has invested in new buses, and the quality of its underground metro system is very good, public transportation throughout the remainder of the country remains overcrowded and poorly maintained.